-Laura & James got married in the Peak District, at the brilliant Thornbridge Hall – I absolutely love travelling for weddings, There’s something very special about heading to an unfamiliar area (especially one as beautiful as the peak district!) & being able to fully immerse yourself in the wedding for the weekend.
+Laura & James got married in the Peak District, at the brilliant Thornbridge Hall – I absolutely love travelling for weddings, There’s something very special about heading out of Sussex into an unfamiliar area (especially one as beautiful as the peak district!) & being able to fully immerse yourself in the wedding for the weekend.

-I made the long journey up the day before their wedding, to ensure I was there on time & stayed in a hotel with some of the wedding party – It’s great being able to go straight in and become a part of the group & atmosphere – not only does it really help me to get a feel for who everyone is, and capture the real story of the wedding – it’s also a lot of fun!!
-Although I thought it best to leave the shots of rum to the guests =)
+I made the long journey up the day before their wedding, to ensure I was there on time & stayed in a hotel with some of the wedding party – It’s great being able to go straight in and become a part of the group & atmosphere – not only does it really help me to get a feel for who everyone is, and capture the real story of the wedding – it’s also a lot of fun!

 Catherine & Jon are two thoroughly lovely people, with the most welcoming group of family and friends.
-They started the day at Old Thorn’s Manor Hotel, before moving onto St. John The Baptist Church, and then Cain Manor – a trio of great venues!
+They started the day at Old Thorn’s Manor Hotel, before moving onto St. John The Baptist Church, and then Cain Manor (on the Surrey, Hampshire Borders) – a trio of great venues!

 The weather was absolutely perfect and everyone just had a really chilled, relaxed day – so much so that they were up for getting creative with group shots.
 I even managed to steal Catherine & Jon away at Sunset for a few photos in some of the most gorgeous light I’ve seen in a long time!